The cones of effective cycles on projective bundles over curves: Introduction

 \section{Introduction}

-The study of the cones of curves or divisors on complete varieties has been the subject of much research (cf. \cite{BDPP}, \cite{Lazarsfeld} or \cite{Bou}).
-It is natural to ask what happens if we pass to higher (co)dimension.
-In this paper we study this problem in the case of projective bundles over curves and describe the cones of effective cycles in terms of the numerical data appearing in a Harder-Narasimhan filtration.
-This generalizes to higher codimension results of Miyaoka and others (\cite{Miyaoka},\cite{Bruzzo}) in the case of divisors.
+The study of the cones of curves or divisors on complete varieties is a classical subject in Algebraic Geometry (cf. \cite{Kleiman}, \cite{Kawamata}, \cite{CP}) and it still is an active research topic (cf. \cite{BDPP}, \cite{Lazarsfeld1} or \cite{Bou}).
+However, little is known if we pass to higher (co)dimension.
+In this paper we study this problem in the case of projective bundles over curves and describe the cones of effective cycles in terms of the numerical data appearing in a Harder--Narasimhan filtration.
+This generalizes to higher codimension results of Miyaoka and others (\cite{Miyaoka}, \cite{Bruzzo}) for the case of divisors.
 An application to projective bundles over a smooth base of arbitrary dimension is also given.

-Given a smooth complex projective variety $X$ of dimension $n$, consider the vector spaces We also denote it by $N_{n-k}(X)$ when we work with dimension instead of codimension.
-The notation $\langle\cdot\rangle$ is used freely to describe a spanning set for a cone or for a vector space.
+Given a smooth complex projective variety $X$ of dimension $n$, consider the real vector spaces We also denote it by $N_{n-k}(X)$ when we work with dimension instead of codimension.
 The direct sum is a graded $\mathbb R$-algebra with multiplication induced by the intersection form.
 Define the cones $\Eff^i(X)=\Eff_{n-i}(X)$ as the closures of the cones of effective cycles in $N^i(X)$.
-The elements of $\Eff_i(X)$ are usually called \textit{pseudo-effective}.
+The elements of $\Eff_i(X)$ are usually called \textit{pseudoeffective}.
 Dually, we have the nef cones

-Now let $C$ be a smooth complex projective curve and on it let $E$ be a locally free sheaf of rank $n$, degree $d$ and slope $\mu(E):=\frac{\deg E}{\rk E}$, or $\mu$ for short.
+Now let $C$ be a smooth complex projective curve and let $E$ be a locally free sheaf on $C$ of rank $n$, degree $d$ and slope $\mu(E):=\frac{\deg E}{\rk E}$, or $\mu$ for short.
 Let be the associated projective bundle of quotients of $E$.
-The graded algebra $N(\bP(E))$ is generated in degree 1 by the classes $f$ and $\xi$ of a fiber of $\pi$ and of the Serre $\mathcal O_{\bP(E)}(1)$ sheaf respectively and it is completely described by:
+The graded algebra $N(\bP(E))$ is generated in degree 1 by the classes $f$ and $\xi$ of a fiber of $\pi$ and of the Serre $\mathcal O_{\bP(E)}(1)$ sheaf respectively.
+It is completely described by:

 As a consequence of previous remarks, $N^i(\bP(E))$ and $\Eff^i(\bP(E))$ are 2-dimensional in positive dimension and codimension and $\xi^{i-1}f$ is a boundary of the later for $i\in\{1,\ldots,n-1\}$.
 The other boundary is spanned by $\xi^i+\nu^{(i)}\xi^{i-1}f$, which defines $\nu^{(i)}=\nu_{n-i}$.
 See Figure \ref{Fig1}.